episource/picopdio/README.md

 # About
-Another internet radio player project reusing parts and case of an old DNT ipdio internet radio, that stopped working due to the shutdown of Reciva services.
+Another internet radio player project reusing parts and case of an old DNT IPdio Tune internet radio, that stopped working due to the shutdown of Reciva services.

 The project is build using PlatformIO and [arduino-pico](https://github.com/earlephilhower/arduino-pico) core around a [Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/) microcontroller.
 It uses nodejs' [llhttp](https://github.com/nodejs/llhttp) parser for reading icecast radio streams.